Zhou Zuoren

 Zhou Zuoren (周作人 (Zhōu Zuòrén, Chou Tso-jen)) (16 January 1885 – 6 May 1967) was a Chinese writer, primarily known as an essayist and a translator.
 He was the younger brother of Lu Xun (Zhou Shuren, 周树人), the second of three brothers.

 Biography

 Early life

-Born in Shaoxing, Zhejiang, he was educated at the Jiangnan Naval Academy as a teenager.
-Following the steps of his brother Lu Xun, he left for Japan to pursue his studies in 1906.
+Born in Shaoxing, Zhejiang, Zhou Zuoren was educated at the Jiangnan Naval Academy as a teenager before moving to Japan in 1906, following his brother's footsteps.
 During his stint in Japan, he began studying Ancient Greek, with the aim of translating the Gospels into Classical Chinese, and attended lectures on Chinese philology by scholar-revolutionary Zhang Binglin at Rikkyo University, although he was supposed to study civil engineering there.
 He returned to China in 1911, with his Japanese wife, and began to teach in different institutions.